jlbernocco10/Portfolio-pipeline/README.md

 # Stock Porfolio Allocation Modeling
-*this project was designed for my Business Decision Modeling graduate class.
+*This project was designed for my Business Decision Modeling graduate class.
+THIS IS NOT FINANCIAL ADVICE, just simple data analyses with python.

 This project uses Pyomo and financial data from Yahoo Finance to build and visualize efficient frontiers.
 All outputs are saved to a file in the local environment called 'BDM_Ouputs'.
 This model accounts for correlation and covariance of given stocks based on the date range provided.
 It then conducts a risk sweep and builds an Efficent Frontier to display risk and expected return.
 It also outputs weighted allocations for each stock.

+## Table of Contents
+- Structure
+- Example
+- Navigating Function Outputs
+- Error Handeling

 ## Structure
 - FOR GOOGLE COLAB USE, YOU MUST USE THIS AT THE TOP OF THE SCRIPT: